civictechdc/guides/graffiti.md

 * * *

 Markdown lets you use the extra formatting tools, but it also behaves exactly like a *.txt file in that you can just write stuff in it if that's what you feel like doing.

+i am graffiti and so are you!1!!!!!!!! **Steven Reilly** is teh amazing!

+how do i do blink tags in markdown?
+<blink>the 90's called and they want their blink tags back </blink>

+Q: What is brown and sticky?
+A: